longlho/cews/README.md

-simple-express-wrapper
+Crud Express Web Server
 ======================

-Simple wrapper for express that has a bunch of dependencies, ready for use
+Simple wrapper for NodeJS Express that has a bunch of dependencies, ready for use.